marcelpetersen/mobil/wunder_collections/_apps/chargery.md

   Chargery enables its customers all over Europe to run their fleets efficiently and cost effectively.</p>"
 screenshot_details:
-- screenshot: ''
+- screenshot: "/uploads/2020/09/29/software.jpg"
   title: Intelligent software solution to increase the availability of vehicles in
     sharing fleets.
-  screenshot_description: The Chargery software substantially increases the availability
+  screenshot_description: "Our software solution is the key to your operational excellence.
-    of vehicles in a shared fleet with a variety of features.
-The software solution allows you to finally experience full transparency over your vehicles and their maintenance needs and history.
-At the same time, the platform manages to allocate open maintenance tickets that require specific skill-sets to qualified field operations staff.
-This is done automatically and in real-time while also planning optimized routes for field operations staff to run their work most efficiently.
-The in-house developed algorithms and outstanding computing efficiency realize optimization of all operations dynamically.
-Finally, tickets can be measured against and prioritized according to SLAs such as reaction time or fleet uptime targets.
+    \nOur software allows you to experience full transparency over your vehicles and their maintenance needs and history.
+At the same time, the platform allocates open maintenance tickets, which require specific skill sets to qualified field operations staff.
+This is done automatically in real-time, and also plans optimized routes for field operations staff to run their work most efficiently.
+Optimization of operations is made possible by in-house developed algorithms and streamlined computer efficiency.
+Finally, tickets can be measured and prioritized according to SLAs such as reaction time or fleet uptime targets."
-- screenshot: "/uploads/2020/09/29/dashboardcomputer-laura-mueller.jpg"
+- screenshot: "/uploads/2020/09/29/fullservice.jpg"
-  title: ''
+  title: 'Full service for any shared mobility fleet: From cleaning and recharging
+    to battery swapping and relocating your fleet.'
-  screenshot_description: ''
+  screenshot_description: |-
+    We guarantee a sustainable full-service for any kind of shared mobility provider all over Europe with our own highly-motivated service team.
+    We are constantly extending our service portfolio to serve the demands of our customers.
-- screenshot: "/uploads/2020/09/29/taskoverviewcomputer-laura-mueller.jpg"
+- screenshot: "/uploads/2020/09/29/infrastructure1.jpg"
-  title: ''
-  screenshot_description: ''
+  title: Smart infrastructure solutions to guarantee highly-efficient operations.
+  screenshot_description: Our intelligent and customized infrastructure solutions
+    enable operational excellence for our customers (e.g. state of the art warehouses, emission free service fleets).
+A seamless integration into our software platform guarantees shorter routes and more efficient operations (e.g. decentralized microhubs).
 app_details:
 - detail_title: ''
   detail_content: <a href="https://chargery.de/" title="Developer Website →">Developer